 - Calculate your water needs: Work with your architect, designer or MPWMD to complete MPWMD’s Water Release Form and Water Permit Application.
 This will help you determine what retrofits are needed for your existing home and estimate any water allocation still needed from the City.

-- Plan Check: Apply for a building permit with the City’s Building Department.
+- Plan Check: Apply in person or through our portal to submit the Residential Building Permit Application to the City’s Building Department.
 Submit your MPWMD Water Release Form and Water Permit Application with your plans.
-Staff will contact you to guide you through the process.
+After you submit your application, staff will contact you to guide you through the process.

 - Fees Based on Fire Rating Type IIB, IIB, IV, VB